Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Introduction

 The mechanism for PBH formation has been studied quite extensively, and various approaches, like the Press-Schechter formalism, peak theory, or the recently well-focused compaction function approach, \cite{Choudhury:2023jlt,Bhattacharya:2023ysp,Choudhury:2023fwk,Choudhury:2023fjs,Choudhury:2024one,Franciolini:2023wun,DeLuca:2023tun,DeLuca:2022rfz,Musco:2021sva,Musco:2020jjb,Kalaja:2019uju,Kehagias:2019eil,Young:2019yug,Musco:2018rwt,Bardeen:1985tr,Green:2004wb,Ianniccari:2024bkh,Franciolini:2023pbf,Ferrante:2022mui,Ferrante:2023bgz} have their preferred regimes of applicability under certain conditions.
-In the Press-Schechter approach, the initial profile for $\zeta$ is considered to be of Gaussian nature and PBH formation occurs when the large curvature perturbations exceed a certain threshold, $\zeta_{\rm th}\sim {\cal O}(1)$, and under this condition, effects of quantum diffusion in the USR region cannot be ignored during the process.
-Indeed, the assumption of having Gaussian statistics for the curvature perturbation fails during PBH formation, and this implies that a perturbative treatment must not be expected to give a sufficient understanding.
-This further suggests that the distribution must develop deviations from Gaussianity and prominent tail features from where the large perturbations can get the most affected.
+In the Press-Schechter approach, the initial profile for $\zeta$ is considered to be of Gaussian nature, and PBH formation occurs when the large curvature perturbations exceed a certain threshold, $\zeta_{\rm th}\sim {\cal O}(1)$ and as a result the quantum diffusion effects in the USR region cannot be ignored during the process.
+Thus, since the use of perturbation theory is best justified when non-Gaussianity is strictly very small, this assumption quickly breaks down during PBH formation where the non-Gaussian statistics, most prominent at the tail end of the perturbation distribution, become too significant to ignore for a robust understanding of the whole process.
 To consider this development, many works have suggested use of the non-perturbative, stochastic-$\delta N$ formalism \cite{Enqvist:2008kt,Fujita:2013cna,Fujita:2014tja,Vennin:2015hra} which successfully allows us to relate the statistics of the curvature perturbation distribution to that of the amount of integrated expansion, $N$, for which we solve in this paper considering perturbative corrections from the different regimes (classical and quantum).
-We take on this approach and show how the Fokker-Planck equation for the probability distribution function (PDF) of the expansion variable in the USR receives modifications from the EFT framework following the version of the Langevin equations derived before.
-This study of stochastic effects in a USR regime has also been conducted in some earlier works \cite{Firouzjahi:2018vet,Ballesteros:2020sre} and here we perform this study from the perspective of the stochastic-$\delta N$ formalism.
+We take on this approach and show how the Fokker-Planck equation for the probability distribution function (PDF) of the e-folds of expansion variable in the USR phase receives modifications from the EFT framework following the version of the Langevin equations derived before.
+This approach of dealing with the stochastic effects from a USR regime has also been adopted in some recent works \cite{Firouzjahi:2018vet,Ballesteros:2020sre} and we also perform the present study with the USR by utilizing the stochastic-$\delta N$ formalism.